4 Chapter 4 – Preliminary Orbit Determination

 L = latitude (degrees)

-In order to proceed further, we will need to find expressions for the quantities x and z in the figure, as can be seen from the orange highlighted right triangle.
+In order to proceed further, we will need to find expressions for the quantities x and z in Figure 7, as can be seen from the orange highlighted right triangle.

 The image depicts the relationships between Earth-Centered, Earth-Fixed (IJK) coordinates and the South-East-Zenith (SEZ) local coordinate system in terms of longitude and latitude.
 IJK is a global, fixed-coordinate system tied to Earth's center, while SEZ is a local coordinate system that varies based on a specific point on Earth's surface.
 The unknown quantities (x) and (z) are defined later in the chapter.
 The illustration provides a visual understanding of how changes in longitude and latitude correspond to the South, East, and Zenith (up) directions in the local SEZ frame.